spxbhuhb/adaptive/.github/CONTRIBUTING.md

 ## Running core unit tests

+This is only needed after version change, otherwise it is not necessary.

 To run unit tests in core you have to publish `adaptive-core` to Maven local.
 If you don't do so, you'll get a dependency error.